rizeigat2/markdown-new/index.md

-# welcome u in GitHub
+# welcome u in GitHub.